drmckay-kirill/AbeServices/Readme.md

 - all protocol builder dependencies from Startup files to one extension **DONE**
 - create ABE implementation instead mock objects
 - create builder for key distribution protocol **DONE**
+- nonce serialization/deserialization to/from bytes to specific method in `CryptoHelper`
 ## Attribute Authority
 ### MVC part
 - make `Login.Name` unique (may be check before create)